s3a-spatialaudio/visr-cpp-library-example/Readme.md

 * libdrccomponents: A C++ library containing a set of VISR components.
 These can be used to build C++ binaries such as standalone renderers, DAW plugins, or Max/MSP external.
    * Compressor: A multichannel compressor with an optional limiter setting, implemented as an atomic VISR component.
-   *

-  Computes filters and beamforming gains and delays based on the array geometry and the listener position(s). ctc.ListenerPositionDecoder
-  Converts JSON messages (e.g., as received througha network connection) to the internal format for listener position messages (3 x numberOfEars MatrixParameterFloat objects) ctc.CtcRenderer
-  A basic, configurable rendering graph that receives listener position updates through a parameter port. ctc.RealtimeRenderer
-  A CtcRenderer extended by facilities to receive and decode listener position updates from a UDP network port, suitable for realtime rendering.

 Build instructions
 ==================